Wilton Third-Degree Assault Lawyer

 Deadly weapons and dangerous instruments include many different types of items used to harm others, such as guns, knives, blackjacks, and metal knuckles.
 Dangerous instruments encompass virtually anything with which individuals could threaten harm or cause physical injuries, including vehicles, attack dogs, mace or pepper spray, and baseball bats.

-What Defenses are Available?
+What Defenses are Available for Third-Degree Assault?

 A common defense in assault cases that may provide evidence of a lack of required intent is self-defense.
 For example, a skilled defense attorney may be able to argue that you were defending yourself or fighting back in an altercation that others caused.
 This evidence may make it more difficult for the prosecution to prove that the you were acting with the level of intent outlined in the third-degree assault statute.